Individualized Treatment Allocation in Sequential Network Games: Introduction

 Graphical game analysis has a long history in economics, see \citet{rosenthal1973class}, \citet{kakade2003correlated}, \citet{ballester2006s}, \citet{roughgarden2010algorithmic}, \citet{kearns2013graphical}, \citet{babichenko2016graphical}, \citet{de2018identifying}, \citet{leung2020equilibrium} and \citet{Parise2023graphon}.
-The most relevant paper to our work are \citet{mele2017structural} and \citet{christakis2020empirical}, which study strategic network formation.
-Despite both of them consider the sequential network formation process, there exists some variations in their meeting technology. \citet{mele2017structural} assumes units can revise their actions frequently and can meet multiple times, while \citet{christakis2020empirical} assumes units can only meet once and their actions are permanent.
-Under their meeting technology, \citet{mele2017structural} formulates the network formation game as a potential game \citep{monderer1996potential}, and characterizes the stationary distribution of the network as an exponential distribution.
-We also formulate our game as a potential game and adopt a similar sequential decision process \citep{blume1993statistical} to study the stationary distribution for our game. \citet{jackson2002evolution} indicates that this sequential decision process is a specific equilibrium selection mechanism. \citet{kashaev2023peer} introduces a similar sequential structure into a discrete choice model with peer effect and estimates the model with panel data. \citet{kline2021moment} discusses the difficulties and potential solutions of analyzing counterfactuals with multiple equilibria. \citet{lee2009multiple} suggests using the best response dynamics learning model (our sequential decision process) to perform counterfactual analysis with multiple equilibria. \citet{de2013econometric} reviews the recent literature on the econometric analysis of games with multiple equilibria. \citet{badev2021nash} extends the setting in \citet{mele2017structural} to study how behavioral choices change the network formation. \citet{de2020econometric} reviews recent works on network formation.
-Whilst \citet{mele2017structural} devotes considerable attention to characterizing the stationary distribution of a network formation game, the main focus of this paper is to develop a method for approximating optimal targeting in network games. \citet{ballester2006s} and \citet{galeotti2020targeting} also study targeting an intervention in a network setting, but the utility specification, the objective function, and the action space in their paper differ from those in our setting.
-Those differences lead to a different equilibrium and a different identification strategy for the optimal intervention compared with our setting.
+The most relevant paper to our work are \citet{mele2017structural} and \citet{christakis2020empirical}, which study strategic sequential network formation. \citet{mele2017structural} formulates the network formation game as a potential game \citep{monderer1996potential}, and characterizes the stationary distribution of the network as a Gibbs distribution.
+We apply a similar technique to generate the stationary distribution of actions in our game, while the main focus is to develop a method for approximating optimal targeting in terms of equilibrium welfare. \citet{kashaev2023peer} introduces a similar sequential structure into a discrete choice model with peer effect and estimates the model with panel data. \citet{badev2021nash} extends the setting in \citet{mele2017structural} to study how behavioral choices change the network formation. \citet{ballester2006s} and \citet{galeotti2020targeting} also study targeted interventions on networks, while the utility specification, the objective function, and the action space specified therein differ from ours.